top of page

 • Body Wash: Dr. Bronner’s 18-in-1 Hemp Lavender Pure-Castile Soap

-• Deodorant: Schmidt’s Lavender and Sage Natural Deodorant, which does not contain aluminum, propylene glycol or artificial fragrance (This was a tough one for me.
+• Deodorant: Schmidt’s Rose & Vanilla Deodorant Stick, which does not contain aluminum, propylene glycol or artificial fragrance (This was a tough one for me.
 I tried several brands before I found this one.
 You may need to experiment to find one that jives with your body’s chemistry.)

 • Dry shampoo: Acure Rosemary & Peppermint Dry Shampoo (free of parabens, sulfates, mineral oil, petrolatum and silicone)